blackbirdco/pocGA/README.md

 Now, you may want to query the api as enjoying a successful login doesn't last forever (or you boss might have asked you to stop partying for nothing).
-In order to forge queries to send to the GA api, user this:
+In order to forge queries to send to the GA api, use this:

 http://ga-dev-tools.appspot.com/explorer/